gardukman/regex-tutorial/Develop/gist-template.md

 ### Anchors

 Anchors are unique when it comes to RegEx because they don't search for characters in a string, but rather they match positions within a string.
-For instance, "^" matches the beginning of the string, "$" matches the end of the string, "\b" matches a word boundary between a word character and a non-word character or position, and "\B" matches any position that is not a word boundary.
+For instance, "^" matches the beginning of the string and "$" matches the end of the string.

 ### Quantifiers